Updated 11/09/2025

 Shrub up well

-In addition, you can brighten up beds and borders with plants that flower late in the season or repeat flower for longer periods of time.
+In addition, you can brighten beds and borders with plants that flower late in the season or repeat flower for longer periods.
 The vibrant, daisy-like flowers of Rudbeckia make a striking addition to beds, especially when contrasted with the small clusters of flowers of Verbena bonariensis (purple top).

 Mum’s the word

 Chrysanthemums and asters also continue flowering well into autumn and keeping on top of deadheading any spent flowers will keep them blooming.
-In addition, heleniums and Kniphofia (red-hot poker) will are some fiery, exotic colour to any tired looking borders.
+In addition, heleniums and Kniphofia (red-hot poker) will add some fiery colour to any tired-looking borders.

-Winter-flowering pansies and primulas will also add some colour to your garden.
-So, they’ll look great whether you are plugging gaps in your borders or adding hanging baskets and containers to your patio area.
+Winter-flowering pansies and primulas will also add colour to your garden.
+So, they will look great whether you are plugging gaps in your borders or adding hanging baskets and containers to your patio area.

 Fantastic foliage